Kamrul Islam Rabbi: Domestic career

 Rabbi made his first-class debut in October 2008 against Sylhet Division.
 He did not bat in the match, and bowled sixteen overs, taking figures of 3/33.
 He played for Barisal Burners in the Bangladesh Premier League.

 His best first-class bowling figures are 5 for 65 for Barisal Division against Chittagong Division in 2012–13.

-In October 2018, he was named in the squad for the Rajshahi Kings team, following the draft for the 2018–19 Bangladesh Premier League.
+In October 2018, he was named in the squad for the Rajshahi Kings, following the draft for the 2018–19 Bangladesh Premier League.
 He was the leading wicket-taker for Gazi Group Cricketers in the 2018–19 Dhaka Premier Division Cricket League tournament, with 17 dismissals in 11 matches.
 In November 2019, he was selected to play for the Rajshahi Royals in the 2019–20 Bangladesh Premier League.

 On 8 December 2020, in the 2020–21 Bangabandhu T20 Cup, Rabbi took a hat-trick, bowling for Fortune Barishal against Minister Group Rajshahi.